 How to move on from perfectionism to productivity

 These are the strategies I find helpful in embracing our imperfections and not letting “perfection” come in the way of moving forward.

 - Colour outside the lines: It’s something I tell my kids often.
 What colouring outside the lines means is not to confine your ideas or work to an established norm.
 Sometimes it takes thinking outside the box and doing things a little differently to make an impact.

 Give yourself a similar challenge to embrace imperfection in a relatively low impact, low-stakes area of your life.
 Don’t re-read and edit that next LinkedIn blog five times before posting.
 Just once should be enough.

-- Shift your attention from perfection to appreciation.
-People are often too hard on themselves.
-One often forgets to pause and celebrate what we have already accomplished in a drive to achieve more.
+- Shift your attention from perfection to appreciation: People are often too hard on themselves.
+Often we forget to pause and celebrate what we have already accomplished in a drive to achieve more.
 Pause, step back, reflect and appreciate your efforts.

 Find three things to appreciate about yourself from this week.
 Write that on a simple sticky note and put it somewhere where you can see it.
 Use this note to quieten the inner critical voice the next time it makes a guest appearance.